Honey Baked Camembert with Pecans

 Storing & reheating

-To store leftovers, place the Camembert in an airtight container and refrigerate for up to 3 days.
+Place leftover Camembert in an airtight container and refrigerate for up to 3 days.
 This app is usually best fresh but still tastes great as leftovers!

 When you’re ready to reheat the Camembert, place it on a microwave-safe plate.
 Microwave the cheese for 30-60 seconds until it’s nice and melty in the center.
 Or, place the Camembert in a small baking dish and reheat at 350°F for 10-15 minutes.
 Tent the top with tinfoil if the pecans start to get too toasty!